jpwerka/web-backend-api/README.md

 # Web Backend API

-Library to simulate a backend API for use in angular projects.
+Library to simulate a backend API for use in WEB projects.

 When using this mock library, it will not be necessary to run any other service or application to simulate the backend, since it will run together with the application at run time.